Sterile Neutrinos with Altered Dispersion Relations as an Explanation for Neutrino Anomalies: Summary and Outlook

 \section{Summary and Outlook}

-In this paper we have developed a 3+3 neutrino framework with altered dispersion relations, that can explain the LSND, MiniBooNE, Reactor and Gallium anomalies.
-In particular, the model features two resonances, one in the oscillation amplitude resembling the low-energy excess in the MiniBooNE data, and one at lower energy to enhance the LSND signal.
-To our best knowledge, this is the only model which can successfully achieve the task at hand.
-We have discussed in detail which constructions fail in this context, and how we arrived at the model which seems to provide a successful explanation of the world's neutrino data.
+In this paper we have developed a 3+3 neutrino framework with altered dispersion relations, that can explain different combinations of the LSND, MiniBooNE, Reactor and Gallium anomalies.
+We have presented different benchmark points that elucidate the parameter space and characteristic features of the model.
+It has been shown that the model can accomodate two resonances, one in the oscillation amplitude resembling the low-energy excess in the MiniBooNE data, and one at lower energy to enhance the LSND signal.
+While not all anomalies can be explained at once, giving up either the Ga-/Reactor-, LSND- or MiniBooNE anomaly can complete the rest of the picture.
+To our best knowledge, this is the only model which can achieve the task at hand to this extent.
+We have discussed in detail which constructions fail in this context, and how we arrived at the scenario which seems to provide the most promising explanation of the data.

-First, we have pointed out that for 3+1 neutrino models with sterile neutrino altered dispersion relations, the predominantly sterile state decouples at energies far above the resonance, which thus hides the sterile neutrino in accelerator experiments operating at high energies \cite{Chung:1999xg, Csaki:2000dm}.
-As has been recently pointed out \cite{Doering}, such a scenario results as the effective field theory limit of sterile neutrinos propagating in an asymmetrically warped extra dimension.
+To arrive at this conclusion, we first have pointed out that for 3+1 neutrino models with sterile neutrino altered dispersion relations, the predominantly sterile state decouples at energies far above the resonance, which thus hides the sterile neutrino in accelerator experiments operating at high energies \cite{Chung:1999xg, Csaki:2000dm}.
+As has been recently pointed out \cite{Doring:2018ncz}, such a scenario results as the effective field theory limit of sterile neutrinos propagating in an asymmetrically warped extra dimension.
 However, a level crossing occurs at the resonance energy, and the Hamiltonian eigenstates swap their flavor content.
 While the predominantly sterile state decouples above the resonance as discussed above, the now heavier predominantly active state approaches a constant value that is different from its initial value because of the level crossing gap.
 This implies a large effective $\Delta m^2_{13}$ that gives rise to large and fast active-to-active oscillations (e.g.~in atmospheric neutrinos) which rules out the 3+1$\nu$ model.